warpedvoxels/java-edition/README.md

 * `arcade/*` - Every single game the Minecraft server has.
 * `cli/*` - The command-line interface.
 * `branding` - Assets related to the Hexalite branding.
-* `common*` - Common files that are used by multiple components.
+* `common-*` - Common code used in multiple modules.
 * `docker` - Compose files for Docker, for an easier setup of the development environment.
 * `docs` - Documentation for features used in this project.
 * `kraken` - A library for easier Minecraft development.
 * `resource-pack` - The source code for the resource pack generator.
 Output is located at `resource-pack/out`.
-* `rest-webserver` - The REST webserver for the server.
+* `grpc-server` - The gRPC server for interacting with the database other stuff.
+* `rest-server` - A public version of our gRPC server available as a REST server.
+* `kotlin-grpc-client` - A consumer library for our gRPC server.
-* `rest-webclient` - A consumer library for the REST webserver.
+* `js-rest-client` - A consumer library for our REST server.
 * `reusable-plugins` - A collection of reusable plugins for the server.
 * `web` - The web interface for the server.
 * `run` - A development environment for a Purpur setup.

 ## 💸 Supporting